AuroraPolaire/testtask/README.md

   and only the first page of the result of the GET request is displayed.
 As a result, the new user will be displayed first and he will be able to check the correctness of the form.
+- Added tooltip if a name or an email are long.

 ## Demo